cockroachdb/docs/v22.1/manage-certs-gcloud-split.md

 ---
-title: Using Google Cloud Platform to manage PKI certificates
+title: Using Google Cloud Platform to implement a Split-CA PKI
-summary: Using Google Cloud Platform to manage PKI certificates
+summary: Using Google Cloud Platform to manage PKI in a spit-CA deployment
 toc: true
 docs_area: manage.security
 ---